Mr. Coffee

 The joke, it appears, was on me.

 I hope that I don’t end up like a trucker at a diner that orders his coffee black as coal and fills up his Big Gulp-sized thermos with it while he goes about his day.
-As far as settling into a nice chai tea latte, I legitimately think it tastes good and I can’t help but compare it my first alcohol experience.
+As far as settling into a nice chai tea latte, I legitimately think it tastes good, and I can’t help but compare it to my first alcohol experience.

 Hey, not too bad.